Anticipatory Anxiety occurs when you experience the emotion of anxiety in response to an anticipated threat that may or

 Why does it happen?

 In two words, repeated practice.
-Think of your worries as being the result of repeated experience.
-The more often you have a particular type of thought, the more likely you are to have it in the future.
+Think of your worries as being the result of repeated experiences.
+The more often you have a particular type of thought, the more likely you will have it in the future.

 How to stop anticipatory anxiety?

 Two approaches immediately come to my mind – CBT and Mindfulness.

-CBT (Cognitive Behavioural Therapy) will help you to change the type of thoughts you have in your head and Mindfulness will help you to let them go.
+CBT (Cognitive Behavioural Therapy) will help you change the type of thoughts you have in your head, and Mindfulness will help you let them go.